shanearthur/google-homepage/README.md

 # Google Homepage

-## Goal
-The goal of this repo is to attempt to closely recreate the Google homepage to practice my skills in HTML and CSS.
+Practical attempt to closely recreate the Google homepage using HTML and CSS.